-The Timoninskoye field was discovered by one well, drilled in 1985, which flow tested gas at a rate of $11.74 \text{ km}^3/\text{d}$ (0.4MMscfd) from a porous dolomite interval in the Lower Permian horizon.
-The Timoninskoye structure is a domal anticline delineated by a grid of conventional 2D seismic data recorded by the Issuer in 2007 and is interpreted to be a Lower Permian P1 biohermal reef mound with a hydrocarbon bearing area of $8.8 \text{ km}^2$ under closure.
+The Timoninskoye field was discovered by one well, drilled in 1985, which flow tested gas at a rate of 11.74 km3/d (0.4MMscfd) from a porous dolomite interval in the Lower Permian horizon.
+The Timoninskoye structure is a domal anticline delineated by a grid of conventional 2D seismic data recorded by the Issuer in 2007 and is interpreted to be a Lower Permian P1 biohermal reef mound with a hydrocarbon bearing area of 8.8 km2 under closure.
 During the first quarter of 2010, the Issuer drilled an appraisal well.
 A hydrocarbon saturated interval in the Lower Permian horizon was identified by the Timoninskoye-44 well, but completion and testing of the interval is pending.
-Reserves in the Timoninskoye-44 well.
+Reserves in the Timoninskoye field are assigned in the probable category pending the results of completion and testing of the Timoninskoye-44 well.